sporto/elm-tutorial/building/adding_routing.md

 # Adding routing

 Let's add a router for our application.
-We will be using [Hop](https://github.com/sporto/hop)
+We will be using [Hop](https://github.com/sporto/hop) version 2.1.